kserve/kserve/test/benchmark/README.md

 | 5/s minReplicas=1 | 1.347s | 478.923ms | 3.357s | 6.48s | 100% |

 So here you can see that with CC=1, when you send one request at a time the latency does not make much different with CC=0 or CC=1.
-However when you send many concurrent requests you will notice pronounced result when CC=1 because each request takes ~500ms to process and you will observe better tail latency at p95 and p99 thanks to Knative activator smarter load balancing than random.
+However when you send more concurrent requests you start to notice pronounced result when CC=1 because each request takes ~500ms to process and you will observe better tail latency at p95 and p99 thanks to Knative activator smarter load balancing than random load balancing.

 #### Raw Kubernetes Service(Without queue proxy and activator)
 ```yaml